Piraty/bubblejail/README.md

 # Bubblejail

-Bubblejail is a wrapper around [bubblewrap](https://github.com/containers/bubblewrap/)
+Bubblejail is a wrapper around [bubblewrap](https://github.com/containers/bubblewrap/).

 Extending on bubblewrap's
 [bubblewrap-shell example](https://github.com/containers/bubblewrap/blob/b8e6e1159e63045679ae57b8b379b39eae7798a6/demos/bubblewrap-shell.sh),
-Bubblejail aims to provide a convenient interface to bubblewrap's rather raw cli-options by offering high-level feature flags to ease common tasks necessary to spawn containerized applications (like mounting relevant mountpoints to give the application access to you x-server).
+Bubblejail aims to provide a convenient interface to bubblewrap's rather raw cli-options by offering high-level feature flags to ease common tasks necessary to spawn containerized applications (like mounting relevant paths to give the application access to your x-server).

 ## Usage